The Study

 Possibilities for Further Investigation

 This n=1 trial points out two further factors to make a larger trial better able to more accurately determine causality between human clinical health indicators and BPA and other plastic-derived chemicals.
-The reasons for those flaws are multiple and include: Markers for ultra-processed food additives The first factor would be to determine a blood marker […]
+This ad-free article is made possible by the financial support of the Center for Research on Environmental Chemicals in Humans: a 501(c)(3) non-profit.
+Please consider […]

 Reducing Non-Food Exposures in Dietary Intervention